 The epidural injection usually takes only minutes to administer, but positioning in the CT or x-ray unit may take longer.

-When you arrive at the office, hospital or surgical center, the nurse may place an intravenous (IV) line in your arm to deliver a relaxation medication during the procedure; this is seldom needed but will be available if required.
+When you arrive at the office, hospital or surgical center, the nurse or technologist may place an intravenous (IV) line in your arm to deliver a relaxation medication during the procedure; this is seldom needed but will be available if required.
 You will be situated on your stomach or on your side, on a table in the fluoroscopic room or in computed tomography room and made to feel as comfortable as possible.

-The doctor will identify where the injection should be given and will sterilize the skin with an antiseptic solution.
+The doctor will identify where the injection should be given and will clean and sterilize the skin with an antiseptic solution.
 He or she will then inject a local anesthetic to help numb the area before administering the epidural injection.

 When finished, you will be moved into a chair or bed and allowed to rest for a few minutes to an hour.
-The nurse will make sure you do not have any unfavorable reactions to the medication before you are allowed to leave.
+The nurse or technologist will make sure you do not have any unfavorable reactions to the medication before you are allowed to leave.

 What will I experience during the procedure?